HDG-Community/hdg-wiki-two/content/sophont-species/_index.md

 > [!LORET]
 > As this page is a **Work In Progress,** we have added just three examples we had ready below to showcase their formatting.
 We can't wait to add more!

+- **Al'yssrians,** friendly avian sophonts that lived in an early Industrial-era society when the Compact discovered them.
+Al'yssrians enjoy spicy foods, singing/mimicking voices, and the feeling of warm wind under their wings.
+By PyxxieStyxx, [Five Lives](https://archiveofourown.org/works/48855070)
 - **Cloudhoppers**: Small flying avian xenosphonts native to the Andromeda galaxy.
 Highly gregarious, they live in colonies and are rarely domesticated solo.
 By Kanagen, [The Floret In The Mirror.](https://archiveofourown.org/works/50435179)
 - **Rudon:** A sexually trimorphic species of reptilians with a rich artistic history that had technologically plateaued before industrialization when the Affini arrived.
 By SlyLittlePrincess, [From Pawn To Princess](https://archiveofourown.org/works/63477424).
 - **Racharrhiin:** An arachnid species from a resin-covered planet in the Triangulum galaxy.
 Racharrhiin have a natural _drive_ to spend their entire existence focusing on creative projects, often years or even decades at a time.
 By [EldritchAmy](https://archiveofourown.org/users/EldritchAmy).